anton0949/RDS-psychiatry-publications-2022/README.md

 Any references in the PURE report that were not relevant to the study were manually excluded by putting their DOI number along with an exclusion reason in the exclution CSV file.
 Some references was without DOI, here we have put the title.

-We ran build_jif.R” to build a database of journals stored in the CSV formatted in `/Data/jif.csv`.
-To the database we manually added the corresponding Journal Impact Factor along with a source.
-Preferably, we used The Journal Citation Reports (JCR) produced by Clarivate Analytics as source.
+We ran build_jif.R” to build a database of journals stored in the CSV format in `/Data/jif.csv`.
+To the database we have manually added the corresponding Journal Impact Factor along with a source.
+Preferably, we have used The Journal Citation Reports (JCR) produced by Clarivate Analytics as source.
-In file “2022.R” we prepared our tooling for building the report data.
+In file “2022.R” we have prepared our tooling for building the report data.

-When the script made all figures and tables the final report can be “knitted” via. `report.Rmd`
+When the script made all figures and tables the final report can be “knitted” via. `report.Rmd`.

-**Summary of relevant datafile:**
+**Summary of relevant data files:**
 - `/Data/PURE.docx`: The original data source provided by the university library.
 - `/Data/excluded.csv`: List of exluded articles along with a reason.
 - `/Data/authors.csv`: List of all authors in our dataset.
 Column type shows author affiliation.